Gas BBQs Safety Concerns

 Should a gas leak be suspected please shut the flow of gas at the bottle or tap controlling supply immediately and report to a person that is responsible for the ongoing maintenance of the unit.

 Unfortunately this type of gas BBQ is sold to users with suitable instructions on safety prior to use, however this is not always passed on to patrons of temporary accommodation such as rentals or holiday accommodation so the patron could well be unfamiliar with all the usage instructions.
-This is a major reason to seriously consider automated gas BBQs designed for this application.
+This is a major reason to seriously consider an automated gas BBQ designed for this application.

 The other issue that often happens is patrons, sometimes children, can easily turn a gas knob on and if the gas has not been turned off at the bottle all the gas can be lost causing loss to the management and it could pose a larger explosion risk of the gas can accumulate in a location.
 Gas generally will flow to a low level as it is heavier than air so be careful with trapped gas that can accumulate.